Bountyphaps

 Bountyphaps obsoleta is an extinct species of pigeon.
-It was described in 2008 as a new genus and species from subfossil remains found on Henderson Island in the Pitcairn Group of southeastern Polynesia.
+It was described in 2008 as a new genus (Bountyphaps) and species from subfossil remains found on Henderson Island in the Pitcairn Group of southeastern Polynesia.
 Additionally, an indeterminate species, possibly the same as B. obsoleta, has been found in the Gambier archipelago.

 Etymology

 The genus was named for both the ship HMS Bounty with which, following the famous mutiny, Europeans first discovered the Pitcairn Islands, and for the former bounty the bird provided as food; with the Greek phaps (wild pigeon).
 The specific epithet comes from the Latin adjective for "extinct" or "forgotten about".

 Description and taxonomy

 The species was a large pigeon, comparable in size to large species of Columba or Ducula, and larger than the other three species of pigeon it coexisted with on the island.
 It had relatively small wings for its body size, suggesting that it was a weak flier, though not flightless.
 It was described from 18 bones from four archaeological sites on Henderson Island, mainly from early Polynesian middens.
 The affinities of the new genus are uncertain, but comparisons with other taxa suggest that, among living species, it is most closely related to the Nicobar pigeon or the tooth-billed pigeon — and, by extension, the dodo.